PsylentsLab/imgswap/README.md

 # Image Swap

-A simple command line tool for swapping image formats.
-Quick and basic.
+Imgswap is a basic tool to swap image formats, resize resolution, and shrink images quickly.

 input / output determined by file extension.